IISc-Software-iGEM/bept/src/bept/docs/gen.md

 ## PDB2PQR

 `pdb2pqr --help` provides a big range of options to choose from.
 However, it can be overwhelming for beginners to understand what each option does and how to use them.
-Bept simplifies this process by providing an interactive way to generate PDB2PQR commands, powered by [beaupy](https://github.com/petereon/beaupy).
+Bept simplifies this process by providing an interactive way to generate PDB2PQR commands, powered by [textual](https://github.com/Textualize/textual) and [beaupy](https://github.com/petereon/beaupy).
+By default, we will use the textual interface, but you can choose to use beaupy interface with `-no-tui | -nu` flag

 The inspiration for having an interactive mode for PDB2PQR came from the amazing Web server of APBS.
 The command options provided here are similar to the ones provided in the web server.
 The advantage of Bept here is that you can run it as many times as you want, without any delays, and you can save the commands for future references automatically.